 This review is a long time coming.
 I owe it to my readers for their generosity in helping my wife and I get to Cambridge for the Greek Verb Conference (The Greek Verb Revisited) in 2015.
 It’s also a long time coming since I posted the first part way back in January.
 The good news is that the final part (III) is already written.
 It just needs some cleaning up and it’s ready to go.
-A full pdf of the review will be available when part III is posted.
+A full pdf of the review will be available soon after..

 I apologize for the length.
 The first part was 2,500 words.
 This second part is 3,500 words.
-I have always believed that technical books deserve technical reviews.
+I am of the view that technical books deserve technical reviews.

-The first portion of this review, covering Porter’s (2015) Introduction and Part 1: Texts and Tools for Analysis can be found here.
+- Part I is available here: Porter’s (2015) Introduction & Part I: Texts and Tools for Analysis can be found here.

 Part two: Approaching analysis